LingyuanJi/MathKernelToggle/README.md

 # Caution
 * You need to **HAVE** a *Mathematica* installed in your OS.
 * You need to ensure that your *Mathematica* is in the **STANDARD PATH**, which is `/Applications/Mathematica.app`.
 If not, you will need to change the file path to the MathKernel.
-To do this, please check the variable `mathkernel_path` in file `MathKernelToggle.py`.
+To do this, use the keyword `kernelpath` to open the file storing the kernel path.
+Modify this file to meet need and save.